massdync/ox_inventory/README.md

 What I want to implement in this fork:

+- [x] Allow opening trunks with primary inventory button

+    See line 786 in [client.lua](./client.lua) and [config.cfg](./config.cfg)

 - [ ] Better way to add custom items without modifying the original files

-    The original way to add new items is modifying files like `data/items.lua`.
+    The original way to add new items is modifying files like [data/items.lua](data/items.lua).
 In my opinion this isn't effective and might cause errors (This script treats the file as plain text when adding new items into it).
-So I created the `data/custom/` directory and I can just add items into the `.lua` files in there.
+So I created the [data/custom/](data/custom/) directory and I can just add items into the `.lua` files in there.

     I modified some of the logic to make the script to be able to read these custom files.
-Here's an example in `modules/items/shared.lua`:
+Here's an example in [modules/items/shared.lua](modules/items/shared.lua):

     ```lua
+    -- Read both files and merge them into 1 table
     local oxWeapons = lib.load('data.weapons')
     local customWeapons = lib.load('data.custom.weapons')